Kavita Iyer

 Bio

-Kavita Iyer graduated with a Bachelor of Pharmacy from the University of Mumbai in 2011.
-Subsequently she earned her PhD in Medicinal Chemistry from Virginia Commonwealth University, USA.
+Kavita Iyer graduated with a Bachelor of Pharmacy from the University of Mumbai.
+Subsequently she earned her PhD in Medicinal Chemistry from Virginia Commonwealth University, VCU.
 She further pursued a post-doctoral fellowship in the Department of Physiology and Biophysics at VCU where she was trained as a structural biologist and subsequently worked as a Research Scientist.
-Prior to joining CAS, she worked briefly at ACSII.
+While at CAS, Kavita has worked on a wide range of topics including immuno-oncology, CRISPR therapeutics, rare diseases, and nano biosensors in Life Sciences as well as covalent inhibitors and PROTACs in Medicinal Chemistry.

 Drug Discovery